TheGreatestCodeman/Cat-or-not-Cat/README.md

 # Cat-or-not-Cat: A small app to detect whether an uploaded image is of a cat or not 🐱
-This is a simple Flask web application that uses the pretrained MobileNetV2 model to clas This is a simple Flask web application that uses the pretrained MobileNetV2 model to classify whether an uploaded image contains a cat.
+This is a simple Flask web application that uses the pretrained MobileNetV2 model to classify whether an uploaded image contains a cat.
 The model is loaded with ImageNet weights and performs inference on user-uploaded images via a web interface.
 ## Features

 - Uses TensorFlow Keras MobileNetV2 pretrained on ImageNet